MIDI-Generation/midi-generation/README.md

 7. To listen to this file, download it and run it using your favorite MIDI synthesizer or convert it to a .WAV with [a free online tool such as this one](https://www.zamzar.com/convert/midi-to-wav/).
 You can then play the WAV on virtually any music playing app such as VLC or Windows Media Player

 Warning: We highly recommend AGAINST running MIDIVAE.ipynb in Google Colab.
 Google Colab has a different configuration for PyTorch than the SCC's academic-ml/spring-2025 they are NOT cross-compatible.

+## Using GRU Classifier (music_classifier.py)

+To run the file, you should be connected to a GPU.
+The model was trained locally using an NVIDIA 4070 Ti SUPER, but it will work on any CUDA capable device.
+Training 10 epochs with:
+Embedding layer size: 128
+Hidden size: 128
+Layer number: 2
+To train the model, you need to:
+1. Load in the dataset (as tokenized sequences)
+2. Run the code.
+3. The model should take about 1.5-2 hours to finish training.
+4. Once done, the model will run the evaluation code to test itself out.
+It will print the accuracies afterwards.

+To run the pre-trained model, you need to:
+1. Load in pre-trained model
+2. Load in the tokenized MIDI sequence to test out.
+3. Run the model with the sequence.
+After a few seconds, the model will generate an output of likelihoods, and tell you the top 1 and top 3.
+4. You're done.